andersfylling/disgord/README.md

 Go module with context support that handles some of the difficulties from interacting with Discord's bot interface for you; websocket sharding, auto-scaling of websocket connections, advanced caching, helper functions, middlewares and lifetime controllers for event handlers, etc.

 ## Warning
 Remember to read the docs/code for whatever version of disgord you are using.
-This README file reflects the latest state in the develop branch, or at least, I try to reflect the latest state.
+This README file tries reflects the latest state in the develop branch.

 ## Data types & tips
  - Use disgord.Snowflake, not snowflake.Snowflake.